imfulee/Punch/README.md

 Things that I would like to further develop

-- Add check is user is on old website, and switch to the new one
+1. ~~Add check is user is on old website, and switch to the new one~~ I think NUEIP updated their website to use the new layout by default now
-- Some reporting mechanism that it doesn't work, possibly by sending email?
+2. Some reporting mechanism that it doesn't work, possibly by sending email?
-- Add CI to build container
+3. Add CI to build container
-- Write test to check if punch in works
+4. Write test to check if punch in works
-- Make sure `rod` uses the right orientation and screen size
+5. Make sure `rod` uses the right orientation and screen size

+### Workaround

+2. Just print the output to a file in a crontab like `COMMAND > file.txt`